ashakoen/ought-o-mate-ak/README.md

 ### 4. Creating Component and App Files

-Since **Open-Next Cloudflare** doesn’t scaffold the necessary code folders, you need to manually create them and copy the code from v0.dev:
+Since **OpenNext Cloudflare** doesn’t scaffold the necessary code folders, you need to manually create them and copy the code from v0.dev:

 ```bash
 mkdir components